WangCK0809/SpeechAlgorithms/AcousticEchoCancellation/README.md

-This is a simply acoustic echo cancellation demo with LMS filter.
+This is a simply acoustic echo cancellation demo with LMS and kalman filter.